Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - You can also **Unassign** a blue print by going to `Blueprints || Assigned blueprints > right clicking the blue print and selecting unassign`
         - Note that unassigning a blue print does not undo the resources created when this particular blue print was published
     - **Creating a blue print**
-        - `Searh blueprint in general resources || blueprint definitions > create blueprint
+        - `Searh blueprint in general resources || blueprint definitions > create blueprint`
+            - You can either start with a sample or you can click `start with black blueprint`
+                - Give it a name, select definition loaction (choose subscription or management group - even if you have no specific management groups, you will have a default tenant group)

     - **Applying resource locks to a blue print**
         - `Blueprints || blue print definitions` you will see the exisiting blueprints > right click and select `assign blueprint > choose perscription,blue print version, select **do not delete**`